dhutapratama/docs/sail.md

 ```

 <a name="executing-php-commands"></a>
-### Executing PHP Commands
+### Executing GO Commands

-PHP commands may be executed using the `php` command.
-Of course, these commands will execute using the PHP version that is configured for your application.
-To learn more about the PHP versions available to Lets Sail, consult the [PHP version documentation](#sail-php-versions):
+GO commands may be executed using the `php` command.
+Of course, these commands will execute using the GO version that is configured for your application.
+To learn more about the GO versions available to Lets Sail, consult the [GO version documentation](#sail-php-versions):

 ```shell
 sail php --version